New to campus? Questions about Turnitin? In need of training for Fall Semester? Want to add a Turnitin assignment into a Blackboard course?

 - "Worldwide, the service examines about 40 million papers a year.
 In December, during final exams, the site processes 400 new submissions per second." - Denver Post, 02/07/2012

-- Turnitin is used in more than 126 countries and 10,000 educational institutions according to turnitin.com
+- Turnitin is used in more than 135 countries, by more than 10,000 educational institutions and over 1.6 million faculty members according to turnitin.com.

 - Most popular sources used in higher education according to a 2011 survey done by TurnItIn based on 33 million papers that were submitted to Turnitin.com between June 2010 and June 2011: